uol/serializer/README.md

 - **memory utilization**
 - **low cost cache**

-The negative side of all of this is to sacrifice some of:
+The negative side is to sacrifice some of:

 - **usability**
 - **flexibility**